RVCC-IDMX/about-me-ericbooth906/README.md

 # Hover Effect
  The course instructor challenged our class to include a hover effect on our page, so here it is.
+For this site, I used two "water" photos - one from a lake, one from a Florida beach.

  Credit to [The Brandsmen](https://thebrandsmen.com/css-image-hover-effects/) for this code.
-I used two "water" photos - one from a lake, one from a Florida beach.
+There are a few other fun things to try on this site as well.
+Simple code, which works well for a beginner!

  This is the html code for the section with where the "hover" is utilized:
 [HTML](img/html%20hover.png)